Last Updated on March 18, 2022 by SDN Staff

 Why did you decide to specialize in sports medicine?

 I like to solve problems and fix them.
 In sports medicine, you have a single problem (some sort of injury) where the patient wants to get back to sports or exercise.
 I have the opportunity to fix that injury, either with surgery, physical therapy, or other treatments, and I can get them back to the activities they like to do.
-I admire my colleagues in medicine specialties, but they often manage a patient’s symptoms instead of actually making his or her underlying illness go away.
+I admire my colleagues in medical specialties, but they often manage a patient’s symptoms instead of actually making his or her underlying illness go away.
 That’s not my personality.
 Plus, there is tremendous satisfaction in seeing the excitement on a high school or college athlete’s face or an adult weekend warrior when you clear them to return to the sport or type of exercise that they love.

 If you had it to do all over again, would you still specialize in sports medicine?
 (Why or why not?
 What would you have done instead?)